fossasia/wp-dev-buddy/readme.txt

 * `cache_hours` was added and implemented as a feed configuration option
 * Addition of masking/unmasking facilities utilised within the admin to hide sensitive OAuth and Consumer Key/Secret data

+= 2.0.1 =
+Minor rectifications to code that prevented the defaut stylesheet from loading

 == Upgrade Notice ==

 = 1.0.0 =